-The US global merchandise trade and current account deficits rose to \$850-875 billion in 2006.
-This amounted to about 7 per cent of our GDP, twice the previous record of the middle 1980s2.
+The US global merchandise trade and current account deficits rose to \$857 billion in 2006.
+This amounted to about 6.5 per cent of our GDP, twice the previous record of the middle 1980s and by far the largest deficit ever recorded by a single country.
 The deficits have risen by an annual average of \$100 billion over the past four years.

-China's global current account surplus soared to about \$250 billion in 2006, about 9 per cent of its GDP.
+China's global current account surplus soared to about \$250 billion in 2006, more than 9 per cent of its GDP.
+Its trade surplus has doubled again in the first quarter of 2007, suggesting that its current account deficit will exceed \$300 billion in 2007 - the largest ever recorded by any country.
 China has become by far the largest surplus country in the world, recently passing Japan and far ahead of all others.
-Its foreign exchange reserves have also passed Japan's to become the largest in the world and now exceed \$1 trillion, an
+Its foreign

-1 Dr. Bergsten has been Director of the Peterson Institute for International Economics since its creation in 1981.
+&lt;sup>1 Dr. Bergsten has been Director of the Peterson Institute for International Economics since its creation in 1981.
 He was previously Assistant Secretary of the Treasury for International Affairs (1977-81) and Assistant for International Economic Affairs to the National Security Council (1969-71).
 The latest of his 37 books is as co-author of China: The Balance Sheet: What the World Needs to Know Now About the Emerging Superpower, prepared jointly by the Center for Strategic and International Studies and the Institute for International Economics and published by Public Affairs Press in March 2006.

-2 I note with pride that, based on the work of my colleague Catherine L. Mann, I predicted precisely such an outcome for 2006 in the third paragraph of my testimony before this Committee on May 1, 2002.
+&lt;sup>2 I note with pride that, based on the work of my colleague Catherine L. Mann, I predicted precisely such an outcome for 2006 in the third paragraph of my testimony before the full Committee on May 1, 2002.

-enormous waste of resources for a country where most of the huge population remains very poor.
+exchange reserves have also passed Japan's to become the largest in the world and now exceed \$1 trillion, an enormous waste of resources for a country where most of the huge population remains very poor.

 China's role in the global imbalances is even greater than these numbers might suggest.
-A substantial increase in the value of the Chinese currency is an essential component of reducing the imbalances but China has blocked any significant rise in the RMB by intervening massively in the foreign exchange markets, buying \$15-20 billion per month for several years to hold its currency down.
-China has recently let the RMB rise marginally against the dollar but, since it continues to link its exchange rate to the dollar and the dollar has fallen against virtually all other currencies, the average exchange rate of the RMB is weaker now than in 2001 when China's current account surplus accounted for a modest 1 percent of its GDP.
-The world's most competitive economy has become even more competitive through a deliberate policy of currency undervaluation.
+A substantial increase in the value of the Chinese currency is an essential component of reducing the imbalances but China has blocked any significant rise in the RMB by intervening massively in the foreign exchange markets.
+It has been buying \$15-20 billion per month for several years to hold its currency down and its level of intervention jumped to a monthly average of \$45 billion in the first quarter of this year.